 The Samsung Galaxy A71 5G is the jack-of-all-trades budget smartphone, flaunting speedy Snapdragon 765 performance paired with a generous 8GB of RAM; a bright, 6.7-inch FHD, OLED screen; 5G modem; and around 10 hours of battery life all comes together nicely.
 The problem?
 The same as with any jack-of-all-trades: you tend to be a master of none.

 On the flip side of this, there’s no one area that the Samsung Galaxy A71 5G fails at either.
 It’s a solid all-rounder and a reliable smartphone that has you covered on multiple fronts.
+The main consideration with this one is price, at $499 if you are a big Samsung fan you should definitely consider paying up $50 to $100 for the Galaxy S20 FE.

 If the Moto G Power caught your attention but seemed to be lacking anything that made it truly stand out, then Motorola has another budget phone that may be of more interest to you.
 For $300, the Moto G Stylus is essentially the same phone beyond some minor improvements.
 The rear-facing cameras have been updated to feature 48MP and 16MP cameras, and the internal storage has been doubled to 128GB.
 Outside of this, the devices’ internals remain pretty much the same.